pnlbwh/dMRIharmonization/README.md

 # Tests

 A small test data is provided with each [release](https://github.com/pnlbwh/Harmonization-Python/releases).

+## 1. pipeline
-You may run test as follows:
+You may test the whole pipeline as follows:

     cd lib/tests
     ./test_pipeline.sh

-NOTE: running the tests might take a while.
+NOTE: running the above test should take roughly an hour.

 `./pipeline_test.sh` will download test data, and run the whole processing pipeline on them.
 If the test is successful and complete, you should see the following output on the command line.

-    Printing statistics :
-    CONNECTOM mean FA:  0.5217237675408243
+    CONNECTOM mean FA:  0.9115503529641469
-    PRISMA mean FA before harmonization:  0.5072286796848892
+    PRISMA mean FA before harmonization:  0.8011634268930871
-    PRISMA mean FA after harmonization:  0.5221998242139347
+    PRISMA mean FA after harmonization:  0.8222395983556193

-Also, you may run
+## 2. unittest
-unittest as follows:
+You may run smaller and faster unittest as follows:

     python -m unittest discover -v lib/tests/